potassco/clorm/docs/clorm/predicate.rst

 .. note::

-   To construct clorm objects from raw clingo symbols involves *unifying* the clingo symbol with the :class:`~clorm.Predicate` or :class:`~clorm.ComplexTerm` sub-class.
+   To construct clorm objects from raw clingo symbols involves *unifying* the clingo symbol with the :class:`~clorm.Predicate` sub-class.
 This typically happens when you have a list of symbols corresponding to a clingo model and you want to turn them into a set of clorm facts.
-See :ref:`advanced_unification`, :ref:`api_clingo_integration`, and :py:func:`~clorm.unify` for details about unification.
+   See :ref:`advanced_unification`, :ref:`api_clingo_integration`, and :py:func:`~clorm.unify`
+   for details about unification.

 Integrating Clingo Symbols into a Predicate Definition